 Bulbil Sizes Differ Greatly

 When they produce scapes, Weakly Bolting Hardneck varieties also produce bulbils.
-Some varieties produce moderate sized bulbils and some produce a few huge ones.
+Creoles produce small bulbils, Turbans produce moderate sized bulbils and Asiatics produce a few huge ones.

 Pros and Cons of Propagating from Bulbils